New Orleans, Louisiana

 Irving’s civic activities have included serving on the Board of Directors of Make–A–Wish Foundation of Louisiana, of which he was President from 2005–2006, and on the Board of Directors and as President of the Audubon Area Zoning Association.
 He was a member of the Board of Directors of Louisiana Appleseed from 2011 – 2019, and served as its President in 2016 and 2017, and he now is an emeritus board member of that organization.
-Irving also serves on the Advisory Board of the South Central Regional Office of the Anti-Defamation League (ADL), of which he is currently Chair, and he is a member of ADL’s National Commission.
+Irving also serves on the Advisory Board of the South Central Regional Office of the Anti-Defamation League (ADL), of which he was Chair from June 2020 – May 2022, and he was a member of ADL’s National Commission.
 He recently began serving on the Board of Directors of the Louisiana Center for Children’s Rights.
 Irving was a member of the Isidore Newman School Board of Governors from 1997 – 2014, and he was the Board Chair from 2007 – 2010.

 Irving and his wife, Lynda, have two daughters, Jordan and Taylor.